 The whole process is very simple to grasp and friendly to beginners.
-If you’ve never ridden a scooter, well, I can write 20 paragraphs about it, but just trying it out once or twice may be enough for you to figure it out much better and faster.
+If you’ve never ridden a scooter, just trying it out once or twice may be enough for you to figure it out quickly.

 The Ninebot has a fairly smooth, stable ride.
 Even on not-so-smooth surfaces, like sidewalks with cuts in them, older streets or streets with cracks and bumps in them, brick-like surfaces like city squares, the scooter maintains a nice easy ride.